oampo/thinkful-projects/node/npm/reuse.md

 [To come]
 [Create two packages.
 Package2 should include Package1 using [npm link](https://docs.npmjs.com/cli/link).]
+[Should we use a stripped-down version of the tfcommons package to provide a sample package if they don't want to build their own?]
 [Publish your packages to a private registry with [sinopia](https://blog.dylants.com/2014/05/10/creating-a-private-npm-registry-with-sinopia/)

 ##Additional Resources